microsoft/CCF/doc/contribute/build_setup.rst

 .. tab:: Virtual

-    .. warning:: The `virtual` version of CCF can also be run on hardware that does not support SGX/SNP.
+    .. warning:: The `virtual` version of CCF can also be run on hardware that does not support SEV-SNP.
 Virtual mode does not provide any security guarantees and should be used for development purposes only.

     .. code-block:: bash